 Section 3.1 General Powers.
 The business and affairs of the Corporation shall, except as otherwise expressly provided by law, be managed by the Board of Trustees, which may exercise all such powers of the Corporation and do all such lawful acts and things as are permitted by statute, by the Amended and Restated Articles of Incorporation, or by these Bylaws.
-In addition to all the general powers that are available to the Board to manage the affairs of the Corporation, the Board shall have the specific power to engage investment advisors, money managers, brokers, agents and custodians (collectively, "Investment Professional") to assist in selecting, purchasing, holding or disposing of investments on behalf of the Corporation.
-No trustee shall be liable for any actions taken by any Investment Professional if the trustee acted in good faith and employed ordinary care when selecting and overseeing the actions of the Investment Professional.
+In addition to all the general powers that are available to the Board to manage the affairs of the Corporation, the Board shall have the specific power to engage investment advisors, money managers, brokers, agents and custodians (collectively, "Investment Professional") to assist in selecting, purchasing, holding or disposing of investment Professional if the trustee acted in good faith and employed ordinary care when selecting and overseeing the actions of the Investment Professional.